UPDATED: Sep 15, 2020

 Forms of Financial Responsibility

-Minimum liability coverage in Utah serves as proof of insurance or evidence of your financial responsibility for damages from an accident.
+Minimum liability coverage under Utah car insurance laws serves as proof of insurance or evidence of your financial responsibility for damages from an accident.
 You must provide proof of insurance when a law enforcement officer requests it.

 Acceptable forms of proof of insurance are: